JonathanDavid29/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ````
 #### Steps
 - Create a Common Table Expression **(CTE)** called `ranking_by_date`, inside this cte we create a new column `rk` and calculate the row number using ROW_NUMBER() windows function.
-- Out of the CTE, in the other query select the relevant columns, then filter in the **WHERE** clause by the `rk` column where the rows are equal to 1, which represents the first row after partitioning by `customer_id`.
+- Out of the CTE, in the other query select the relevant columns, then filter in the **WHERE** clause by the `rk` column where the rows are equal to 1, which represents the first row after partitioning by `rd.customer_id`.

 #### Answer
 | customer_id | product_name |